PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 When an error occurs in PowerShell, the customers on-screen error message experience currently provides a level of detail that obscures the exception message from being recognized and read by new or occasional PowerShell users.
-To improve both comprehension and the troubleshooting experience, a simplified conditional error message will be provided determined by Interactive or Script use.
-A cmdlet will provide the full error details when desired.
+The addition of simplified error views will improve both comprehension and troubleshooting experience.

+Advanced PowerShell users and scripters will benefit from a newly designed 'AnalyticalView' that focuses on the specific location, code reference and error information from the script.

+Both user types will benefit from a combined 'DynamicView' that switches between 'MessageView' and 'AnalyticalView' based on the source of execution;
+Command-line versus script.

+In all the above scenarios, regardless of error view selected, A comprehensive detailed view of the fully qualified error, including inner exceptions, will be provided by the `Resolve-ErrorRecord` cmdlet.

 ## Motivation

 The on-screen experience, when receiving an error message, is controlled through the views NormalView (the default) and CategoryView.
 These are user selectable through the preference variable $ErrorView.
-This RFC describes changing the NormalView to a simplified conditional error message.
-The CategoryView should remain unchanged.
+This RFC describes adding three additional views to improve readability.
+The 'MessageView', 'AnalyticalView', and 'DynamicView'.
 A comprehensive detailed view of the fully qualified error, including inner exceptions, will be provided by the `Resolve-ErrorRecord` cmdlet.

 ## Specification

-The proposal is to modify NormalView to a simplified conditional error message based on interactive versus script use.
+The proposal is to add three new views to a simplified conditional error message based on interactive versus script use.
 For in-depth troubleshooting, a new cmdlet `Resolve-ErrorRecord` to provide detailed error information.